javalent/initiative-tracker/README.md

 If the encounter is active, this command can be used to make the previous enabled combatant active (similar to clicking the `Previous` button).

+# Settings

+The setting tab has several options for adding and managing players and homebrew creatures, as well as the ability to change the formula used to calculate the initiative.
 ## Players

 Players may be added in settings.
 Players created in this way will be automatically added to encounters.